 If you love this carrot cake banana bread, you’ll also enjoy…

 Healthy Carrot Cake Banana Bread

 A healthier carrot cake banana bread with dairy-free cream cheese frosting.
-This recipe is made oat flour, almond flour, maple syrup and a lightened-up cream cheese Greek yogurt frosting.
+This recipe is made oat flour, almond flour, maple syrup and a lightened-up cream cheese yogurt frosting.